 It’s a common notion that these snakes are “aggressive,” hard to handle, and not easy to tame.
 This reputation has a few origins.
 First, wild-caught animals.
 Many of the cheaper snakes found on websites or at reptile expos are often either field-collected (wild-caught) or they’re farm-raised in Indonesia.
 These snakes are notorious for being harder to tame because of their origins.
 Another factor in their “aggressive” behavior is the fact that these are terrestrial snakes that like to hide under leaf litter or other detritus on the ground.
 They do not climb, ever!
 When they are scared, they hide or flatten out to look bigger and hiss very loudly.
 A warm-bodied predator that is 100x their size (you!) reaching down to pick them up off the ground can be a terrifying experience for these snakes.
 The last issue that can cause this behavior is their enclosure.
 They do not like wide open spaces and feeling insecure about their living environment will cause them to act out, at everything…

 With our short-tails, we have found the above to be true for some animals and not at all the case for others.
 Consistent, calm handling has brought most of them around to being fun snakes to handle.
 We have a couple that are still a bit “opinionated” and require a careful approach to handling, but these were acquired as sub-adults with their behavior quite feisty already (likely due to little to no handling as juveniles).
 Well-bred, captive animals are much easier to handle.
-The babies we produce are handled frequently enough that they are relatively easy for new owners to enjoy.
+The babies we produce are handled frequently enough that they are relatively easy for new owners to enjoy right from the start.
 A Short-Tailed Python is one that may not be the best choice for someone who is brand new to owning reptiles and snakes, however, they are a fun and rewarding species to keep for those with some snake experience.

 (Back to Top)